sagehadnt/plasmid/README.md

 # Plasmid
 Plasmid is a simple dependency injection framework written in Kotlin.
-It's designed for low-fuss and easy-to-understand injection.
+It's designed for low-fuss, easy-to-understand injection.
 All injections are performed at runtime, incurring a very small (but nonzero) overhead.

 ## Quickstart